Our history

 1992

-We were the first animal welfare charity to employ an animal behaviourist to help owners with problem pets.
+We were the first animal welfare charity to employ an animal behaviourist to help people with their pet's problems.
+Today, our behavioural support still helps thousands and we're determined to help thousands more pets and people in the coming year.

 1997